wp-plugins/gallery-shortcode-style-to-head/readme.txt

 * Initial Public Release

 == Upgrade Notice ==

+= 2.1 =
+Bugfixes, re-sync with WP 3.1 code, and support for WP 3.1.

 = 2.0 =
 Adds ability to modify or disable the default styles from WP admin; supports WP 3.0.